jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 ### General information

-Tested only on Debian Buster.
+Tested only on Debian Buster and Kubuntu 20.

 ## Before starting to consider a couple of things